spatulatom/ReactAndTypeScript/README.md

 ## Acknowledgments

-* this project was completed at a finishing project of the Udemy course <a href="https://www.udemy.com/course/understanding-typescript/learn/lecture/17751414?start=0#overview">Understanding TypeScript.</a>
+* this project was completed as a finishing project of the Udemy course <a href="https://www.udemy.com/course/understanding-typescript/learn/lecture/17751414?start=0#overview">Understanding TypeScript.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>